Wesleyrbk/rabobankcase/readme.md

 # Azure Deployment Script Documentation

-This document provides detailed explanation of an Azure deployment script that involves different Azure services, including resource groups, virtual networks, user-assigned identities, KeyVaults, SQL servers and Data Factories.
+This document provides a detailed explanation of an Azure deployment script that involves different Azure services, including resource groups, virtual networks, user-assigned identities, KeyVaults, SQL servers, and Data Factories.
+This script makes use of the Common Azure Resource Modules Library (CARML), a repository hosted, managed, and developed by Microsoft.

+CARML provides a library of mature and curated Bicep modules along with a Continuous Integration (CI) environment that's used for modules' validation and versioned publishing.
+However, it should be noted that CARML is still in beta and the modules used in this script might have been modified to meet specific deployment requirements.

 ---